Airport Products Blog

 Subscribe to our blog

-Why NFPA Standards Should Matter to You
+Understanding NFPA Codes and Standards: Why They Should Matter to You

 If you are well accustomed to the firefighting industry, then the National Fire Protection Association (NFPA) is nothing new.
-For decades, the NFPA has set guidelines for all aspects of safety regarding the firefighting community.
-The NFPA standards have become widely adopted around the world and play a large role in the Aircraft Rescue and Firefighting (ARFF) industry.
-When an airport is getting ready to build a new vehicle, they typically ask the manufacturers who are bidding for their business to follow the NFPA standards in the specification presented to them.
-No matter what line of fire duty you are in, these standards have impacted you in some way.
-Oshkosh Airport Products is here to explain why these guidelines should matter to you.
+For decades, the NFPA has set codes and standards for all aspects of safety regarding the firefighting community.
+No matter what line of fire duty you are in, these guidelines have impacted you in some way.

-Once a revision is submitted, it is put in que to be reviewed by the committees during the revision cycle.
-The topic-specific committee sits down and has a discussion about the suggestion for change.
-Each submittal is reviewed by the committee and the submittal can be taken as-is, revised or rejected.
-The review process has several stages and allows for multiple comment periods to fully vet each submittal.
-This is to ensure that the user and the committee members are both heard.
-The NFPA tries to cultivate a two-way conversation.
-All of the meetings are open to the public, and people are encouraged to attend.
-The NFPA wants to strengthen their standards, and needs you to participate!
+Once an NFPA code and standard revision request is submitted, it is put in line to be reviewed by the committees during the revision cycle.
+The topic-specific committee sits down and discusses the suggestion for change, which can be taken as-is, revised or rejected.
+The review process, or revision cycle, has several stages, allowing multiple comment periods to fully vet each submission.
+This ensures both the user and the committee members are both heard.

 Topics: ARFF, Airport, NFPA, Oshkosh, Products, Standards